urbit/docs/docs/programming/hoon/demo.md

 :moar(count (add 1 count))       ::  15
 ```

 Can you understand this code by just looking at it?
-Hopefully,
+Maybe.
-but let's explain it anyway.
+But let's explain it anyway.

 Hoon is a functional language.
 FizzBuzz is usually defined as a
 side effect, but Hoon has no side effects.
 This code will